onedata/onedata-documentation/docs/admin-guide/demo-mode.md

 ### Data access using Python

-Onedata provides few interfaces to access it's virtual file system from Python, namely:
+Onedata provides few interfaces to access its virtual file system from Python, namely:

-- [OnedataRESTFS] - high level pure Python client implemented using [PyFilesystem2] and [OnedataFileRestClient]
+- [OnedataRESTFS][] — high level pure Python client implemented using [PyFilesystem2][] and [OnedataFileRestClient][]
-- [OnedataFileRestClient] - low level pure Python client, which is a wrapper over Onedata [File access and management API], used as basis for [OnedataRESTFS]
+- [OnedataFileRestClient][] — low level pure Python client, which is a wrapper over Onedata [File access and management API][], used as basis for [OnedataRESTFS][]
-- [OnedataFS] - Python wrapper for native binary Onedata communication protocol, implemented in C++ (installation of the Python library requires several C++ dependencies beforehand)
+- [OnedataFS][] — Python wrapper for native binary Onedata communication protocol, implemented in C++ (installation of the Python library requires several C++ dependencies beforehand)

-In this section we'll present how to setup and use the [OnedataRESTFS] library, which is recommended for ease of installation and use.
+In this section we'll present how to set up and use the [OnedataRESTFS][] library, which is recommended for ease of installation and use.

 #### Installation

-The installation includes creation of temporary `venv` environment for Python depdendencies:
+The installation includes creation of temporary `venv` environment for Python dependencies:

 ```bash
 # Setup venv